 In 2013, Unesco included the Mediterranean diet in its intangible cultural heritage of humanity list – guess its proper to call it now Mediterranean without borders 🙂

 But would you like to know a secret?
-Mediterranean Diet is not just yet another diet of boring meal plans to follow strictly in order to stay fit and healthy.
+The Mediterranean diet is not just yet another diet of boring meal plans to follow strictly in order to stay fit and healthy.
 It goes beyond food, it’s a whole lifestyle.

 The secrets of the Mediterranean way of living (as recommended by Greeks):